 Health Reform Reconstruction

 This Article connects the failed, inequitable U.S. coronavirus pandemic response to conceptual and structural constraints that have held back U.S health reform for decades – and calls for reconstruction.
-For more than a half-century, an intellectually cramped “iron triangle” ethos has constrained health reform conceptually.
-The iron triangle centered individual interests in access to, quality of, and cost of medical care, while marginalizing equity and public health.
-In the iron triangle era, reforms unquestioningly accommodated four entrenched fixtures of American law—individualism, fiscal fragmentation, privatization, and federalism—that distort and diffuse any reach toward justice and solidarity.
-The profound racial disparities and public health failures of the U.S. pandemic response in 2020 agonizingly manifested the limitations of pre-2020 health reform and demand a reconstruction.
+For more than a half-century, a cramped “iron triangle” ethos has constrained health reform conceptually.
+Reforms aimed to balance individual interests in cost, quality, and access to health care, while marginalizing equity, solidarity, and public health.
+In the iron triangle era, reforms unquestioningly accommodated four legally and logistically entrenched fixtures—individualism, fiscal fragmentation, privatization, and federalism—that distort and diffuse any reach toward social justice.
+The profound racial disparities and public health failures of the U.S. pandemic response have agonizingly manifested the limitations of pre-2020 health reform and demand a reconstruction.

 Keywords: health reform, health policy, federalism, privatization, health disparities, racism, health justice